coderefinery/git-branch-design/_episodes/04-avoiding-conflicts.md

       with your new feature.
     - Before you commit a change, think: "who needs this change?".
     - Based on the answer select the appropriate branch.
-    - **In general apply changes as close to the trunk as possible.**
     - **Develop separate features on separate branches and be very strict and disciplined with this.**

 - Better solution
     - Fix it on `master`, so other developers can see it.
+    - More specifically, fix it on a `hotfix-X` branch and merge it to `master`.
     - Than merge it to your development/topic branch.

 ![]({{ site.baseurl }}/img/git-fix-2.svg)

 - Developing separate features on separate branches minimizes conflicts.
-- It makes branches shorter-lived.
-- This again minimizes conflicts.
+- It makes branches shorter-lived, which again minimizes conflicts.

 ---